WHOIGit/shelltox/README.md

 Red tide is a type of harmful algae bloom that affects human and wild marine activities.
 This project seeks to correlate the Hazardous Algae Bloom (HAB) cell counts of *Alexandrium Catenella* (red tide) with toxin concentration (Saxitoxin hydrochloride) in Blue Mussels (*Mytilus edulis*).
 This project focuses on data collected off of the coast of Maine.

 From cell counts, a model of shellfish toxicity is projected over time.
-Uptake and Depuration constants (alpha and gamma) are determined from correlating historical measured toxicities with modeled toxicity over a range of constants.
+Uptake and Depuration constants (beta and gamma) are determined from correlating historical measured toxicities with modeled toxicity over a range of constants.

 The tools presented herein are designed to present the collected data and calculated toxicity models, and to determine good uptake and depuration constants.